ashwath-bala-s/Excel-Simulation-Project/README.md

 # Excel_Simulation_Project
-Predicted the Quarterly Business using Microsoft Excel
+A Project on predicting the Quarterly Business using Microsoft Excel